interviews of developers and contributors for the blog

 I added the questions Michael Meeks suggested (great ideas, thanks!), and I also sent out interview questions to 10 other contributors yesterday.
 Responses are already coming in, so we should have a backlog to keep the blog busy for the next couple of months.

-#11 Updated by Mike Saunders almost 2 years ago
+#11 Updated by Mike Saunders about 2 years ago

 But there will be a bit of a break now in October and probably November, as we have the Community Weeks and Month of LibreOffice.
 I have a backlog of interviews though so can run some in November if it gets quiet.

-#12 Updated by Mike Saunders over 1 year ago
+#12 Updated by Mike Saunders almost 2 years ago

 Still have a few to use, and have started sending out emails to other contributors to get more responses.